EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 * add-red-button
   master
 ```
 This step is important because now when you make a pull request the branch name will be used.
-If at any point you want to make a quicky pull request for a quick bug fix you check check master, pull down the latest from upstream, create a new branch and manage that pull request completely separately.
-No leakage between feature branches!
+If at any point you want to make a quick pull request for a bug fix you will need to checkout master, pull down the latest from upstream, create a new branch and manage that pull request completely separately.
+No leakage between feature branches that way!

-Off you go!
+Off you go.
 Build something beautiful!

 ### Resyncing with EDDiscovery/EDDiscovery repo